Daniel has worked in Australia, the UK and US as a theatre director, producer and artistic director.

-For the Melbourne Theatre Company, Daniel recently directed The Golden Dragon and worked as Assistant Director on Simon Phillips’s production of The Importance of Being Earnest.
-In September 2012, Daniel will direct Pornography by Simon Stephens at the State Theatre Company of South Australia.
+For the Melbourne Theatre Company, Daniel directed The Golden Dragon and worked as Assistant Director on Simon Phillips’s production of The Importance of Being Earnest.
+In September 2012, Daniel directed Pornography by Simon Stephens at the State Theatre Company of South Australia.

 Daniel produced New York act, The Wau Wau Sisters on their sold out Australian tour, which included the Sydney Opera House and Arts Centre, Melbourne.
 He has worked with The Wau Wau Sisters for a number of years producing their work in Australia and the UK.